 Evaluation

-• How well did the object enhance the story?
+How did the emotional transitions enhance the scene?

 Examples